UdeshyaDhungana/mooh-z-lang/README.md

 thoos_muji x = -69;
 thoos_muji y = abs(x);
 ```

+Please check out the `example-programs` to know more.

 Please note that the language is in the pre-alpha stage.
 You may encounter bugs.
 We encourage you to report any issues you find.